Jason Moon: His Mission

 This process of writing these songs provided the spark Jason needed to be able to once again take up his guitar and write several more songs, which combined became the nucleus of his new album and began an extraordinarily healing process.
 He sought to translate the healing he experienced in the creation of his album into something that would bring that same healing to others who he knew suffered as he did.

 It is Jason's mission to bring this experience where it is needed.
-In 2012 Jason traveled 9,625 miles by car and 19,350 miles by air, meeting with and making 39 presentations to approximately 1,500 veterans and service men and women, and 4,000 civilians.
-He also gave out over 1,500 copies of “Trying to Find My Way Home” free to Veterans.
-All of this was accomplished through Warrior Songs, the nonprofit he founded in March of 2012.
+Since January 1st 2011 Jason has traveled over 100,000 miles, meeting with and making over 100 presentations to approximately 3,000 veterans and service men and women, and 10,000 civilians.
+He also gave out over 2,500 copies of “Trying to Find My Way Home” free to Veterans.
 None of this would have been accomplished without the generous donations he has received from those who support his mission.

 Trying to Find My Way Home is also available at bulk rates for groups wishing to use it for fund-raising and healing purposes.
 Contact Jason for more information.